Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/tooltips.md

 {% capture callout %}
 ##### Making tooltips work for keyboard and assistive technology users

 You should only add tooltips to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
-Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users.
-In addition, most assistive technologies currently do not announce the tooltip in this situation.
+Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the tooltip in this situation.
 Additionally, do not rely solely on `hover` as the trigger for your tooltip, as this will make your tooltips impossible to trigger for keyboard users.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}